-- Care by non-Plan providers except for authorized referrals or emergencies (see Emergency services/accidents). - Services, drugs, or supplies you receive while you are not enrolled in this Plan. - Services, drugs, or supplies that are not medically necessary. - Services, drugs, or supplies not required according to accepted standards of medical, dental, or psychiatric practice. - Services or supplies furnished by yourself, immediate relatives or household members, such as spouse, parents, children, brothers or sisters by blood, marriage or adoption. - Experimental or investigational procedures, treatments, drugs or devices except clinical trials for studies for the treatment of cancer or chronic fatigue syndrome conducted in the state of Nevada (see specifics on page 36) - Services, drugs, or supplies related to abortions, except when the life of the mother would be endangered if the fetus were carried to term, or when the pregnancy is the result of an act of rape or incest. - Services, drugs, or supplies you receive from a provider or facility barred from the FEHB Program. - Services, drugs, or supplies you receive without charge while in active military service. - Extra care costs related to taking part in a clinical trial such as additional tests that are not part of the patient's routine care. - Research costs related to conducting a clinical trial such as research physician and nurse time, analysis of results and clinical tests performed only for research purposes. - Room and board at therapeutic boarding schools. - Services rendered or billed by schools. - Personal comfort items, such as telephone, television, barber services, guest meals and beds.
+- Care by non-Plan providers except for authorized referrals or emergencies (see Emergency services/accidents). - Services, drugs, or supplies you receive while you are not enrolled in this Plan. - Services, drugs, or supplies that are not medically necessary. - Services, drugs, or supplies not required according to accepted standards of medical, dental, or psychiatric practice. - Services performed by a provider who is a family member by birth or marriage.
+Examples include a spouse, brother, sister, parent, or child.
+This includes any service the provider may perform on him/herself.
+Services performed by a provider with the same legal address as the member. - Experimental or investigational procedures, treatments, drugs or devices (see specifics regarding transplants) - Services, drugs, or supplies related to abortions, except when the life of the mother would be endangered if the fetus were carried to term, or when the pregnancy is the result of an act of rape or incest. - Services, drugs, or supplies you receive from a provider or facility barred from the FEHB Program. - Services, drugs, or supplies you receive without charge while in active military service. - Services rendered or billed by schools.

 Section 7.
-Filing a claim for covered services
+Filing a Claim for Covered Services

 This Section primarily deals with post-service claims (claims for services, drugs or supplies you have already received).
 See Section 3 for information on pre-service claims procedures (services, drugs or supplies requiring prior Plan approval), including urgent care claims procedures.
+When you see Plan providers, receive services at Plan hospitals and facilities, or obtain your prescription drugs at Plan pharmacies, you will not have to file claims.
+Just present your identification card and pay your copayment or coinsurance.